Modernized Database Queuing using Amazon SQS and AWS Services

 Decoupling message queuing from the database improves database availability and enables greater message queue scalability.
 It also provides a more cost-effective use of the database, and mitigates backpressure created when database performance is constrained by message management.

 The modernized architecture uses loosely coupled services, such as Amazon S3, AWS Lambda, Amazon Message Queue, Amazon SQS, Amazon SNS, Amazon EventBridge, and Amazon CloudWatch.
-This loosely coupled architecture lets each of the functional components scale vertically and horizontally independent of the other functions required for message queue management.

 Figure 2 depicts a message queuing architecture that uses Amazon SQS for message queuing and AWS Lambda for message routing, transformation, and disposition management.
 An RDBMS is still leveraged to retain metadata profiles, routing logic, and message disposition.
 The ETL processes are handled by AWS Lambda, while large objects are stored in Amazon S3.
 Finally, message fan-out distribution is handled by Amazon SNS, and the queue state is monitored and managed by Amazon CloudWatch and Amazon EventBridge.